-2.1.2.
+2.2.
 Hypocoristic forename Roro

 Roro is an abbreviation of the forename Robert, used in Lebanon as a diminutive equivalent to France's Bébert.
 In Lebanon Roro is also a hypocoristic form of Roger and other common first-names.
 This form is marked emotionally.
 It has a hypocoristic tender function, but can also have a pejorative fils à papa (daddy's boy) connotation.
 Thanks to the reduplication of the syllable, it also has a mnemonic function: it is easy to remember.
-In Lebanese, Roro does not exist in the plural form.21
+In Lebanese Roro does not exist in the plural form.19

 Figure 4.
 Sako, Pipo, Karen, Roro.
-'Ayn ar-Rimmané, January 6, 2009
+'Ayn er-Remmane, January 6, 2009

-Similar hypocoristic forms are numerous in the case of Arabic and foreign forenames.
-22 To wit, there is Koko for Carlos, Christian, Claude, Claudia or Colette, but also for Armenian first-names such as Kevork or Krekor.
-Riri is also used for Rīma, Zuzu for Joseph, and Toto for Antoine.
-More rare are Jiji for Jihād23 and Nunu and Tutu-used ordinarily for cats and dogs-and fufu (pl. fufuwēt), used pejoratively in reference to homosexual or effeminate men.
-24 We also find the repetition of the syllable in hypocoristic forenames in other Arabic dialects like, for example, Fīfī for Faţma or Zīzī and Zūzū for Zēnab in Egypt.
-25
+Similar hypocoristic forms are numerous in the case of Arabic and foreign forenames.20 To wit, there is Koko for Carlos, Christian, Claude, Claudia or Colette, but also for Armenian firstnames such as Kevork or Krekor.
+Riri is also used for Rīma, Zuzu for Joseph, and Toto for

-21 Ferguson remarks that "Of all the noun- or adjective-like words on the list [in Arabic baby talk - A.P.] only three have feminines: bubbu, kuuku; and nuunu; none has a plural", Charles A. Ferguson, "Arabic Baby Talk," in Structuralist Studies in Arabic Linguistics, Charles A. Ferguson's Papers, 1954-1994, ed.
+18 See other Samir Geagea's pejorative nickname Sāħib al-'aqdām at-tahǧīriyya (the one who provoked the expulsions) in his false obituary, analyzed in Płonka: "Fonction idéologique du vocabulaire de parenté dans la fausse nécrologie de Samīr Ğa'ğa'" in Leaders et partisans au Liban, edited by Franck Mermier and Sabrina Mervin, (Paris: Karthala, 2012), 314.
+19 Ferguson remarks that "Of all the noun- or adjective-like words on the list [in Arabic baby talk - A.P.] only three have feminines: bubbu, kuuku; and nuunu; none has a plural", Charles A. Ferguson, "Arabic Baby Talk," in Structuralist Studies in Arabic Linguistics, Charles A.

+Ferguson's Papers, 1954-1994, ed.
 Niloofar Haeri, and R. Kirk Belnap (Leiden-New York-Köln: Brill, 1997), 185; but see in this section plural fufuwēt pejoratively about homosexual or effeminate men.
 Ferguson mentions also "two formations applied to words of normal Arabic which result in nicknames or pet names much used in baby talk.
 One is the hypocoristic -o of Syrian Arabic, the other the reduplicative patterns CuuCu, CiiCi applied to proper names.", Ferguson, Ibidem, 187.

-Outside of the Arab World, see for example in Turkish hypocoristic forms Memo and Memi from Meħmed, The Encyclopaedia of Islam.
+20 Outside of the Arab World, see for example in Turkish hypocoristic forms Memo and Memi from Mehmed, The Encyclopaedia of Islam.
 CD-rom Edition, s.v.
 "Ism".
-These forms, written by Fleisch with long vowels /ē/ and /ī/, are also observed in Lebanon, see for Ba'abdat: Mēmo, Memī (little Mary), Henri Fleisch, Études d'arabe dialectal (Beirut: Dar el-Machreq, 1986), 165; in more general context, see hypocoristic forenames with reduplication: Lulu from Louise or Žožo from Joseph and Josephine, Encyclopedia of Language & Linguistics, s.v.
+These forms, written by Fleisch with long vowels $/\bar{e}/$ and $/\bar{\iota}/$, are also observed in Lebanon, see for Ba'abdat: $M\bar{e}mo$, Memī (little Mary), Henri Fleisch, Études d'arabe dialectal (Beirut: Dar el-Machreg, 1986), 165; in more general context, see hypocoristic forenames with repetition of the syllable: Lulu from Louise or Žožo from Joseph and Josephine, Encyclopedia of Language & Linguistics, s.v.
 "Nicknames".